Last updated on July 22nd, 2019 at 12:44 pm

 Who Takes It?

-According to the DEA, approximately85-90%of all prescriptions for methylphenidate are for children and adolescents for the treatment of ADHD.
+According to the DEA, approximately 85 to 90 percent of all prescriptions for methylphenidate is for children and adolescents for the treatment of ADHD.
 Its also used to treat narcolepsy and barbiturate overdoses.

 A recent study cited one in five college students abuse prescription stimulants.
 For years, everyone from students and party-goers, to athletes and professionals have abused the drug.
 They use it to increase their concentration and alertness and gain a competitive edge.